janoskaz/git_repository_users_mining/README.md

 mine_information.rb : perform simple analysis and generate some charts
 1) one file with maps (using google map charts) is generated. two maps are included: map of states and map of cities with numbers of github users
-2) one file with word clouds is generates. one word cloud shows most frequent words in user bio description, second word cloud shows most frequent words in commits
+2) one file with word clouds is generates. one word cloud shows most frequent words in user bio description, second word cloud shows most frequent words in commits create_gexf_file.rb : find users, who frequently collaborate and vizualize them using sigma_js
+1) uses apriori program to extract pairs of users
+2) uses sigma_js to vizualize them
+3) lib/gexf contains scripts to generate gexf file (graph with nodes and edges is created, xml file is produced)
+4) examples/sigma_js contains files neccessary to vizualize the graph

 Pitfalls:
 requires to have acount on both github and geonames